pantrypoints/sp/content/en/research/countries/china/xi/chapter-05b.md

 and actively guiding economic globalization in the right direction, China's influence on global economic development and its voice in global economic governance have been greatly enhanced.
 Fifth, adhere to shared development and enhance people's sense of gain, happiness and security.
-Since the 18th National Congress of the Communist Party of China, more than 78 million new jobs have been created in cities and towns, the income of residents has generally increased faster than economic growth, decisive progress has been made in the battle against poverty, and the number of poor people has decreased by more than 93 million.
+Since the 18th National Congress of the CCP, more than 78 million new jobs have been created in cities and towns, the income of residents has generally increased faster than economic growth, decisive progress has been made in the battle against poverty, and the number of poor people has decreased by more than 93 million.
 The social security system covering urban and